mitushiananya/Web-Scraping-using-Python/README.md

 ![](ScreenshotsIgnore/AmazonBooksSS7.png)

+4. NBAPredictions.ipynb - Here, the input url is https://projects.fivethirtyeight.com/2021-nba-predictions/.
+The data turned out to be an HTML Table after I inspected the website.
+So, first extracted the HTML Table and then converted it to a CSV File.

 ### You can either run the Python scripts or the Jupyter Notebook whatever you prefer.
 I have provided both the Python scripts and the Jupyter Notebook.